codewars/blog/content/2021/2021-05-05_codewars-docs/index.md

-+++
+---
+title: The Codewars Docs
+description: |
-title = "Codewars documentation" description = "Codewars now provides documentation to answer questions of new and experienced users.
-You can help filling it in!"
+  Codewars now provides documentation to answer questions of new and experienced users.
+You can help filling it in!

-[taxonomies]
+taxonomies:
-tags = ["announcement", "documentation"]
+  tags: ["announcement", "documentation"]
-+++
+---

 For a long time, Codewars platform suffered a problem of being undocumented, obscure, and often confusing, especially for new users.
 To mitigate this issue, Codewars introduced [documentation site](https://docs.codewars.com/) with documentation which can be created and maintained by community.